cungnv/scrapex/docs/index.rst

 Welcome to scrapex's documentation!
 ===================================

-Scrapex is a python Web Scraping Framework for Fast and Flexible Development.
-Write Less, Work More.
+Scrapex is a Python Web Scraping Framework for Fast & Flexible Development.

 At a glance:
 ::